isaacmuchunu/erefer/README.md

 ```

 ### 5. Configure Environment Variables

-Edit `.env` file with your configuration:
+Edit the `.env` file with your configuration:

 ```env
 # Application